Peachypie98/numerical-analysis-project/README.md

 In this project, we used modified SchNet model to improve the overall performance and tested out with GCN model for comparison.

 What we modified:
-* added batch layer normalization
+* Added batch layer normalization
-* changed activation function to Tanh
+* Changed activation function to Tanh
-* reduced the number of interactions to 4
+* Reduced the number of interactions to 4
-* add bias to the linear layer
+* Add bias to the linear layer

 Training Configurations:
-* batch size: 64
+* Batch Size: 64
-* trainset shuffled
+* Trainset Shuffled
-* learning rate: 0.0008
+* Learning Rate: 0.0008
-* weight decay: 0
+* Weight Decay: 0
-* Adam optimizer
+* Adam Optimizer

 ## Procedure
 ### 1. Pre-Requisities